Writing

 Program at a Glance

-The Writing major consists of 40 credits and the Creative Writing minor consists of 21 credits.
+The Writing major consists of 40 credits.

 You'll learn how to write compelling fiction, creative non-fiction, and poetry.